aagrxyz/CampusBot/README.md

 	8. **Course Material :** The bot can also provide with the course material like books, notes, tutorial sheets etc.  of  any course being taught.
 The database is built using a crowd-sourcing model that allows different users to upload course files just from the bot.
 The mode can be invoked by sending the message *"course review"*.
 	7. **Class Schedule :** The user can ask about his/her classes schedule for the day, for tomorrow, for a specific date or for the complete week.
 This can be achieved by the message *"schedule for < specific_date >"* or by *"schedule"* to get the full week's schedule.
 	8. **Paper Download :** The user can download Past Question papers for the courses they are registered in by just sending a message *"Question papers"*.
 These question papers can be really helpful while preparing for exams.
+	9. **Exam Schedule :** The user can download view the schedule of the examinations and can set up SMS reminders for the courses they are registered in by just sending a message *"Exam Schedule"*.
+These reminders and examination schedule can be really helpful while preparing for exams.
  6. **Complaint System :** This is a very useful feature as it lets the user lodge a complaint for any problem by just sending a message *"complaint"* and then answering the questions regarding the complaint.
 The complaints logged can be viewed at [Complaints Page](http://www.cse.iitd.ernet.in/aces-acm/complaints).
  7. **Conversation :** At last the bot can perform intelligent chats with the user.
 This dialog mode can be started by the *"converse"* message.
 To exit the mode send the message *"end"*.